Al-Zawraa Stadium: Capacity

 Initially, the stadium was designed to hold 12,500 spectators.
 However, in April 2017 the former Minister of Youth and Sports Abdul-Hussein Abtaan intervened and ordered the operator to increase the capacity by a further 2,500 seats to a total of 15,000.
 After its completion, the official capacity of the stadium is stated to be 15,443.

 Hybrid grass

-Al-Zawraa Stadium is equipped with a Limonta Mixto hybrid grass (natural grass imported from Italy and combined with synthetic fibres), a patented technology that makes it possible to reinforce the durability and resistance of the grass in order to host a high number of football matches.
+Al-Zawra'a Stadium is equipped with a Limonta Mixto hybrid grass (natural grass imported from Italy and combined with synthetic fibres), a patented technology that makes it possible to reinforce the durability and resistance of the grass in order to host a high number of football matches.
 Each summer, a renovation is carried out in two phases : a scarification that allows the removal of all the natural part, leaving only the synthetic fibres, and in a second phase, new seeds are sown to regenerate the lawn.
 It takes about 6 weeks to carry out this renovation.